“Are your resources tagged?”

 Not sure where to start with your tagging strategy?
 Duckbill Group has seen three successful methods for identifying cloud costs: user-defined cost allocation tags, hierarchical account separation, and third-party tooling.
 Keep reading to learn which makes the most sense for your business.

 User-Defined Cost Allocation Tags

-AWS provides two kinds of cost allocation tags for cost attribution purposes: AWS-generated tags and user-defined tags.
+AWS provides two kinds of cost allocation tags for cost allocation purposes: AWS-generated tags and user-defined tags.

 As the name implies, AWS-generated tags are added automatically when resources are created within certain AWS services (e.g., resources created by a CloudFormation stack automatically receive “aws:cloudformation:*” tags).
 However, these tags’ keys differ from service to service, so they aren’t a great way of measuring spend across an entire account.